 Employees are, in the eyes of the public, representatives of Elkhart County Government.
-The conduct of each employee while at work should be professional and reflect positively on Elkhart County.
-All actions must be impartial, fair and non-discriminatory.
+The conduct of each employee while at work should be professional, exhibit a high level of integrity and honesty and reflect positively on Elkhart County.
+All actions must be impartial, fair and nondiscriminatory.
 No one may use their position for personal gain including access to information not otherwise available or in transacting business which could be in conflict with official duties.

 No employee may use County time, County property, or County facilities for personal or political use, including electronic and or social media equipment.
 Employees are not to accept money, gifts, favors or items of value that exceeds \$55; that could tend, or be perceived, to influence a decision or the discharge of their job responsibilities.
 Anyone being solicited to receive money, gifts, favors or items of value should immediately advise their respective Department Head/Elected Official or otherwise disclose the solicitation.
 Elkhart County adheres to the guidelines set by the conflict of interest statutes.